copenhagenatomics/CA_DataUploader/README.md

 ## How to run this datalogger from RaspberryPi (Linux):

-This software run on .Net Core 3.0 and you do not need Mono any more.
+This software runs on .Net 5 and you do not need Mono any more.

 You can download the latest release files here.

-Or build the source code and copy the files from the output direct to a new directory you create on RaspberryPi.
+Or build the source code with the .net 5 sdk installed:
-\CA_DataUploader\CA_DataUploader\bin\Debug\netcoreapp3.0\linux-arm
+* on a command line in the repository folder, run (replacing linux-arm with your target platform):

-First you need to set a few files as executable
+  * dotnet publish CA_DataUploader -c Release -p:PublishSingleFile=true --runtime linux-arm --self-contained
-> chmod 755 USBmapper.sh
+  * other options for target are: linux-x64, osx-x64, win-arm, win-x64, win-x86
-> chmod 755 CA_DataUploader
+* copy the files in the listed publish folder to a new directory on the target device.

-> ./CA_DataUploader
+* run the CA_DataUploader and follow the instructions it gives

 ![alt text](https://github.com/copenhagenatomics/CA_DataUploader/blob/master/ScreenShots/CA_DataUploader.exe.png)